mpapenbr/jupyter-dev-container-demo/README.md

-# Jupyter in Visual Code Dev-Container
+# Jupyter in Visual Studio Code Dev-Container

 ## How to test?